ddpbsd/ossec-documentation/management/ossec_conf.rst

 ossec.conf
 ==========

-The configuration for OSSEC is mostly held in `/var/ossec/etc/ossec.conf`.
+The configuration for OSSEC is mostly held in `ossec.conf`.
+It is written in loose XML, and consists of a number of sections.

 global: